CSS Commerce GDPR

 b.
 Data must be collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes; further processing for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes shall not be considered to be incompatible with the initial purposes.

-Data is collected solely for the purpose of compiling a database of business contacts to be used by Coreshop Solutions ‘s clients for business-to-business marketing.
+Data is collected solely for the purpose of compiling a database of business contacts to be used by CSS Commerce ‘s clients for business-to-business marketing.

 c.
 Data must be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed.

 The data collected is limited to names of senior managers and directors, their job titles, company name, nationality, telephone numbers and business email addresses.

 d.
 Data must be accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that personal data that are inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay.

 CSS Commerce shall make every effort and diligence to ensure that these data are accurate and up-to-date.
 In any case, the person is entitled to rectification.